Geometry of Permutation Limits: Minimal energy permuton processes from identity to reverse

 \section{Minimal energy permuton processes from identity to reverse}

 In this section we prove Theorem \ref{thm:sinecurve} and Corollary \ref{speed}.
 The proof of Theorem \ref{thm:sinecurve} uses the following lemma about minimal energy paths on a Hilbert sphere.
-A proof of the lemma is provided in the Appendix.
+A proof is provided in the Appendix.

 \begin{lemma} Let $\gamma$ be a path on the unit sphere of a Hilbert space between two antipodal points $\gamma(0)$ and $-\gamma(0) = \gamma(1)$.
 Then $\len{\gamma} \geq \pi^2$ with equality if and only if